divad12/blog/open-sourcing-uw-flow-draft.md

 ## Development

 We started coding in September 2012.
-The majority of the work was done in the first two months.
+Much of the work was done in the first two months.
 In an effort to launch early, we made sacrifices:

 - Skipped class
 - [Stayed up all night](https://github.com/UWFlow/rmc/graphs/punch-card)
 - Aggressively cut features
 - Used up all of our assignment grace days

 Of these, I regret the all-nighters.
-They helped with hitting deadlines (such as course enrollment periods), but were damaging to our health, happiness, and long-term productivity.
+They helped with hitting deadlines (such as course enrollment periods), but were harmful to our health, happiness, and long-term productivity.

 Our tech stack and codebase came to be heavily influenced by where we had interned -- in particular, Khan Academy and ContextLogic.
 We borrowed practices, technologies, tools, and coding styles.
 We owe Flow to those internship experiences.

 We were fortunate to have some awesome people join us.
 Two students in the Accounting faculty whom we met at the VeloCity residence, Terrance and Shubham, volunteered to help us out with growth and marketing.
-Two months after we started coding, our classmate and good friend Jamie ask to join us to form our engineering capstone project team.
+Two months after we started coding, our classmate and good friend Jamie asked to join us to form our engineering capstone project team.

 ## Launch

-We first launched after two weeks of development -- an embarrasing MVP to our Software Engineering class of 80 students.
+We first launched after two weeks of coding.
+It was an embarrasing MVP to just our Software Engineering class of 80 students.
 A few weeks after that, we launched to the 1500-strong Accounting faculty, and then a few weeks later, to the entire campus.

 To get the word out, we tried all sorts of things: